OPS-E2E-PPE/VBA-Docs/api/Word.CoAuthor.ID.md

 keywords: vbawd10.chm81068033
 f1_keywords:
 - vbawd10.chm81068033
-ms.prod: word
 api_name:
 - Word.CoAuthor.ID
 ms.assetid: a3118c4d-c4c7-9084-3182-8a449f32b020
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # CoAuthor.ID property (Word)

 Returns a **String** that specifies a unique identifier for the specified author.
 Read-only.

 ## Syntax

- _expression_. `ID`
+_expression_.**ID**

  _expression_ An expression that returns a [CoAuthor](./Word.CoAuthor.md) object.

 ## Remarks

 The unique identifier returned by the **ID** property should not be assumed to have a particular length or format.

 ## Example